Adjuvo/senseglove_ros_ws/README.md

 ## Usage
 See [USAGE.md](USAGE.md) for instructions on connecting senseglove devices, launching single or dual glove setups, running calibration services, and enabling haptic feedback.

-## Docker Setup [ROS1 -> ROS2]
+## Docker Setup [ROS1 ⇄ ROS2]
 See [DOCKER.md](Dockerfiles/DOCKER.md) for complete setup instructions on running the ROS 1 Noetic container with access to /dev/rfcomm*, allowing Bluetooth-based Nova 1/2 gloves to be used inside the container.
-The guide also covers how to optionally launch a ROS 1 to ROS 2 bridge so that ROS topics and services from the container can be accessed within a ROS 2 Jazzy environment, either on the host machine or in a connected container.
+The guide also covers how to launch a ROS 1 to ROS 2 bridge so that ROS topics and services from the container can be accessed within a ROS 2 Jazzy environment, either on the host machine or in a connected container.

 ## TO-DO: ##
 - `Custom_waveform` service for Nova-2 vibrations